LIFEHUBBER

 What appears notable

-Based on the official materials, what readers may want to notice is the attempt to unify shape, skeleton, and skinning generation in one framework, so the result is closer to an animation-ready asset than a static 3D reconstruction.
+The official materials are useful for checking the attempt to unify shape, skeleton, and skinning generation in one framework, so the result is closer to an animation-ready asset than a static 3D reconstruction.

 Before using